VSCodeVim/Vim/.github/CONTRIBUTING.md

 # Contribution Guide

 This document offers a set of guidelines for contributing to VSCodeVim.
-These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document.
+These are just guidelines, not rules; use your best judgment and feel free to propose changes to this document.
 If you need help, drop by on [Slack](https://vscodevim-slackin.azurewebsites.net/).

 Thanks for helping us in making VSCodeVim better! :clap: